NanboLi/NanboLi.github.io/_pages/about.md

 Research
 ------
 My research interests lie in generative models and causal representation learning.
 In particular, during my PhD studies, I focused on structured representation learning using generative models.
-This involves investigating methods to disentangle spurious correlations within data to identify modular structures that could facilitate interventions.
-In general, I am passionate about building (structured) world models, advancing science with AI, and dreaming about creating artificial general intelligence (AGI).
+This involves investigating methods to disentangle spurious correlations and identify modular structures within data to facilitate interventional reasoning.
+In general, I am passionate about building (structured) world models, advancing science (esp. healthcare, physics, and finance) with AI, and dreaming about creating artificial general intelligence (AGI).

 News